-NDP Options and SE/ A objec ctives alternatives 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 Summary in relation to baseline Overall commentary and any initial cumulative effects/ Recommendations Conformity with Core Strategy in terms of SEA Baseline 1 2 3 4 5 6 7 8 9 10 11 12 NA NA NA 16 Option 1 NDP preparation A / Prepare a NDP + + + + + + + + + + + + + Prepare a NDP allows for certainty for the Parish, and ensures that local policies are in place to guide development.
-All policies within the NDP would need to be in general conformity with the national policies and the Local Plan.
+NDP Options and alternatives SEA A objec ctives aiteiliatives 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 and any initial working cumulative effects/ S Recommendations to Conformity with Core Strategy in terms of SEA Baseline 1 2 3 4 5 6 7 8 9 10 11 12 NA NA NA 16 Option 1 NDP preparation A / Prepare a NDP + + + + + + + + + + + + + the Parish, and ensures that local policies are in place to guide development.
+NDP would need to be in general conformity with the national policies and the Local Plan.
 This option would meet the requirements of the Core Strategy in terms of SEA.
-B / Do nothing x x x x x x x x x x x x x Do nothing option is essential not to produce a neighbourhood plan and rely on the criteria policies within the Core Strategy to guide further development.
-Specific policies and proposals for the parishes would not exist.
-All developments would need to be in conformity with the Core Strategy.
-The Core Strategy has been subject to a Sustainability Appraisal and policies met the SEA objectives. n/a Option 2 Village boundary A / Use a settlement boundary to manage development at Sutton St. Nicholas + + + + + + ÷ ÷ + + + + + The designation of a settlement boundary will give additional certainty and help define those areas considered as the built form and open countryside.
+B / Do nothing x x x x x x x x x x x X X produce a neighbourhood plan and rely on the criteria policies within the Core Strategy to guide further development. would need to be in conformity with the Core Strategy.
+The n/a A / Use a settlement boundary to manage development at Sutton St. Nicholas + + + + + + + + + + + + + boundary will give additional certainty and help define those areas considered as the built form and open countryside.
 This can aid the direction of further growth to maintain the quality of the landscape and surroundings.
-There is less certainty over the positive effects on the baseline as any growth with be adjudged by criteria based policy.
-Any settlement boundary would need to be designated to ensure that sufficient capacity was included to permit the proportional growth requirements within Policy RA2 of the Core Strategy.
-Criteria would need to be included within the policy to safeguard against effects on any SEA objectives.
-This option would meet the Core Strategy requirements in terms of the SEA.
-B / Do not use a settlement boundary to manage village development ? ? + ? + + + + + ? ? ? + Without a settlement boundary it would risk housing development coming forward which could cause additional environmental concerns.
+There is This option would meet the Core Strategy requirements in terms of the SEA.
+B / Do not use a settlement boundary to manage village development ? ? + ? + + + + + ? ? ? + risk housing development coming forward which could cause additional environmental concerns.
 It does not give any level of certainty as to where potential development will be located.
-The NDPs policies will need to safeguard against any effects on any of the SEA objectives.
 This option would meet the Core Strategy requirements in terms of the SEA.
-Option 3 Village boundary A / Retain existing boundary ++ ++ + + + + + + + + + + + Retaining the existing boundary would provide certainty to where the development will take place within the village, this means that specific environmental concerns can be investigated for all sites within this boundary and appropriately addressed within the policy wording.
-Caution needs to be paid that the boundary isn't too restrictive that it means cramped development or inappropriate infill; policies should ensure that development is not halted due to This option would meet with the Core Strategy requirements in terms of the SEA.
+Option 3 Village boundary A / Retain existing boundary ++ ++ + + + + + + + + + + + provide certainty to where the development will take place within the village, this means that specific environmental concerns can be investigated for all sites within this paid that the boundary wisn't too restrictive that it means cramped development or inappropriate infill; This option would meet with the Core Strategy requirements in terms of the SEA.